fortran-lang/fortran-lang.org/source/learn/quickstart/organising_code.md

 end program call_sub
 ```

-{% include note.html content="This example uses a so-called _explicit-shape_ array argument since we have passed additional variables to describe
+>This example uses a so-called _explicit-shape_ array argument since we have passed additional variables to describe
-the dimensions of the array `A`; this will not be necessary if we place our subroutine in a module as described later." %}
+>the dimensions of the array `A`; this will not be necessary if we place our subroutine in a module as described later.

 ## Functions